artemk/syntaxer/README.markdown

   syntaxer --install
 </code></pre>

+This command will run wizard which help you to decide which languages and files should be processed using syntaxer.

-It creates config/syntaxer.rb file with common rails options, you may edit it as you wish, and .git/hooks/pre-commit script, which will run syntax checking before every commit.
+At final it will create config/syntaxer.rb file with common rails options, you may edit it as you wish, and .git/hooks/pre-commit script, which will run syntax checking before every commit.

-## Standalone usage
+## Standalone usage (w/o Rails)

 Example of usage: